cdapio/cdap/docs/courses/source/courses/reactor-getting-started.rst

 Congratulations!
 ================

-- You have completed the **Getting Started With Continuuity Reactor** course.
+- You have completed the **Getting Started With Continuuity Reactor** course

-- Please be sure to complete the course evaluation.
+- Please be sure to complete the course evaluation

 - Thank you for your time and attention!